bermanboris/macos-vpn-on-wifi-change/README.md

    ```

 2. **Customize the Launch Agent:**
    Set your specific Wi-Fi network and VPN service names by first defining them as variables.
-Replace `<YourWiFiName>` and `<YourVPNName>` with your actual Wi-Fi and VPN names:
+Replace `<Your WiFi Name>` and `<Your VPN Name>` with your actual Wi-Fi and VPN names:

    ```shell
    WIFI_NAME="<Your WiFi Name>"